m0220/XBMClibviewer/README.md

 ....
 ```

-To enable the option uncomment the line
+To enable the option uncomment the line:
 ```
 ....
 <?php